Wills, Trusts & Probate

 What is the difference between a living will and a healthcare proxy?

-A living will may include instructions similar to a Do Not Resuscitate (DNR) order, but they are not the same.
-A DNR is a medical order signed by a doctor, whereas a living will is a legal document stating your preferences.
-Both can work together to direct end-of-life care decisions.
+A living will may include instructions similar to a Do Not Resuscitate order, but the two are distinct.
+A DNR is a medical order issued by a physician that applies in clinical settings, whereas a living will is a legal document stating your treatment wishes.
+Both can complement each other: a living will can express preferences that prompt a physician to write a DNR if clinically appropriate.
+To ensure both are in place when needed, discuss your wishes with your doctor and provide copies of your living will to clinical providers.

-It is recommended to review your living will periodically, especially after major life changes such as illness, marriage, or relocation.
-Regular reviews ensure that your document remains current and continues to reflect your healthcare wishes accurately.
+It is recommended to review your living will periodically, especially after major life changes such as significant health events, marriage, divorce, or relocation.
+Regular reviews ensure that the document reflects your current wishes and medical priorities.
+Updating the living will when circumstances change and informing your healthcare provider and designated decision-maker of revisions helps maintain alignment between your documented preferences and the care you receive when you cannot speak for yourself.

 Leave a Reply